 Our Salaried School Direct for General Primary (5-11) PGCE with QTS is delivered through the University of Exeter Distance Learning Programme.

-Okehampton Primary School provides up to three places through our Devon Hub each year.
-Salaried trainees will be employed by Okehampton Primary.
-They spend a full week at Okehampton Primary: one day taking part in training workshops which model the principles of effective teaching (with trainees from non-salaried programme), four days a week will be spent on placement in Okehampton Primary, which includes time allocated for the completion of the PGCE element of the course (delivered by the University of Exeter through their Distance Learning programme).
+We provide a limited number of salaried places each year.
+Salaried trainees are employed by a school and usually this is where the trainee has an existing working relationship with the school.
+They spend a one day taking part in training workshops which model the principles of effective teaching (with trainees from non-salaried programme), four days a week will be spent in your placement school (which employs you), and a fifth day allocated for the completion of the PGCE element of the course, which is delivered by the University of Exeter through their Distance Learning programme.

 -Selection based on information provided on UCAS Teacher Training application